Cc

 2. What do we mean by context?

-All questions are either contextually clean questions or they are not clean.
+All questions are either contextually clean or they are not clean.

 Another way to say this is: No question is inherently clean since ‘cleanness’ is a function of the context in which the question is asked (even though conventionally we talk about ‘clean questions’ as if they are independent of a context).

 To understand this maxim I need to explain what I mean by ‘context’.
 Context is a notoriously slippery concept.
-In terms of asking Clean Language questions in a Symbolic Modelling coaching or therapy setting, we are referring to four kinds of context:
+In terms of asking Clean Language questions in a Symbolic Modelling coaching or therapy setting, I am referring to four kinds of context:

 1. The purpose of the session (i.e. the client would like to change or gain something that enhances their life)